Need advice? Keen to get the best deal? Call now on +44 (0)1494

-This annual report provides a comprehensive overview of trends and developments in Sudan’s telecommunications market.
+This report, Sudan – Telecoms, Mobile and Broadband, provides a comprehensive overview of trends and developments in Sudan’s telecommunications market.
 Subjects covered include:

 - Key statistics;